 Basically, the idea to “reignite” this volunteer program came about when neighbors started asking each other about the increasing fire danger.
 Several of us pursued those questions with local fire departments and subsequently got organized enough to go to the TPOA board for permission to create a Firewise committee.
 Permission was received; local government grant money was awarded, and the committee began meeting to plan ways to help us all learn how to mitigate the very real fire danger to our community.

 So what’s the plan for this committee and who is on it?

 The Firewise committee developed four goals: Outreach, Events, Education, and Assessment.
 Implementation of each of these goals is based on building community, mutual trust, and voluntary participation.
-Outreach includes a new page on the TPOA web site; the first community event is May 6-7; education is ongoing; assessment tools are based on ones developed by the National Firewise for homeowners to use to learn how they might protect their homes.
-The committee is chaired by Jane Killefer; members include: TPOA board liaisons Jerry Davis and Jim Nash, Chris Laing, Bob Zapponi, Kathy Campbell, Chris West, Joan Hardie, Janet Huerta, Christina Maier and Carolyn Dahlberg.
+Outreach includes a section on the TPOA web site and a Facebook group; events include the Firewise annual rally each May; education is ongoing; and assessment tools were developed for homeowners to learn how they can protect their homes.
+The committee is chaired by Jane Killefer.
+Current members include: TPOA board liaison Jim Nash, Chris Laing, Kathy Campbell, Chris West, Joan Hardie, Janet Huerta, Christina Maier and Carolyn Dahlberg.